santoshn86/Web-Project/README.md

 # Web-Projects
-In this repo I have implimented some web based projects using HTML, CSS and Javascript
+In this repo,I have implimented some web based projects using HTML, CSS and Javascript